 Understanding milk supply and healthy growth

 Evidence suggests that very few women are unable to breastfeed.
-Many other women choose either to stop prematurely or not breastfeed at all.
-Why?
+However, many women believe that they do not have enough milk for their baby.

 As background to this investigation, there are two important things we need to get our heads around: